Close

 Notification of Non-Receipt of Scholarship Award

-• Track your applications: Log in to Aztec Scholarships using your SDSU email address and password to view the status of your recommended opportunities.
+• Tracking applications: Students can log in to Aztec Scholarships using their SDSU email address and password to view the status of their recommended opportunities.

-• Stay informed: Check your SDSU email account regularly for important updates, including scholarship offers and next steps.
+• Staying informed: Students are encouraged to regularly monitor their SDSU email account for important updates, including scholarship offers and required next steps.

-• Award notifications: If you are selected for an Aztec Scholarship, the award will be posted to your my.SDSU account once you have completed the post-acceptance process and your thank you note has been approved by Donor Relations.
+• Award notifications: Students who are selected for an Aztec Scholarship will see the award posted to their my.SDSU account after completing the post-acceptance process and once their thank-you note has been approved by Donor Relations.

-• Processing time: Please allow up to three weeks after your thank you note is approved for the scholarship to appear in your my.SDSU account for disbursement.
+• Processing time: Students should allow up to three weeks after thank-you note approval for the scholarship to appear in their my.SDSU account for disbursement.

 Generally, scholarship awards valued at $501 or more are split equally between the fall and spring semesters.
-Distributing scholarship awards in this manner is consistent with the regulations governing the release of Title IV student financial aid.
-The assumption is that recipients will benefit most from having a portion of the resource available each semester to assist with costs.
+This distribution aligns with federal Title IV financial aid regulations and reflects the expectation that students benefit most when scholarship funds are available to help cover expenses across both semesters of the academic year.
 Additionally, many scholarships specifically require the funds to be released in this manner.

 At the beginning of each semester, students may have access to their scholarship funds: